sriram2125/IoT-Motor-Control-System-Epicure-Robotics-Task-/README.md

 The system implements a full communication pipeline where a **Python** script on a computer controls a **Stepper Motor** and **LED** connected to an **STM32** microcontroller, bridged wirelessly via an **ESP32** over **MQTT**.

 ## 📌 Project Overview
-[cite_start]**Objective:** Develop a Python-based communication system interfacing between a PC, an ESP microcontroller (via MQTT), and an STM microcontroller (via UART) to control hardware[cite: 4, 5].
+**Objective:** Develop a Python-based communication system interfacing between a PC, an ESP microcontroller (via MQTT), and an STM microcontroller (via UART) to control hardware.

 ### System Architecture
-[cite_start]The data flow follows the architecture defined in the task requirements [cite: 8-12]:
+The data flow follows the architecture defined in the task requirements:
 1.  **PC (Python):** Captures user commands and publishes to MQTT topic `epicure/commands`.
 2.  **ESP32 (Bridge):** Subscribes to MQTT, receives the message, and forwards it via UART (Serial2).
 3.  **STM32 (Controller):** Listens on UART, parses the command string, and executes motor/LED control logic.